Oaxaca City, Oaxaca and Chiapas, Mexico

 Oaxaca and the surrounding highlands have a temperate climate, and daytime temperatures generally remain warm all year round.
 Nights can be pleasantly cool in summer (June-October), but in the winter you’ll be glad there are blankets and fires in the rooms.
 Nestling in front of an open log fire can be very romantic - just bear in mind the nightly drop in temperature when you book your trip.
 The rainy season lasts from June to September.

-Call us on to start planning your vacation to Casa Oaxaca or take a look at our itineraries to Oaxaca and Chiapas
+Call us on 020 3993 9308 to start planning your holiday to Casa Oaxaca or take a look at our itineraries to Mexico

 Casa Oaxaca is an 18th-century colonial house in the heart of Oaxaca, which has been completely remodelled to create an oasis of tasteful calm.
 The hotel also has one of the city's finest restaurants - a temple to the inventive cuisine of Oaxaca.